-The sub-fund aims to provide long term total return by investing in a portfolio of ASEAN equities.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The sub-fund aims to provide long term total return by investing worldwide in a portfolio of equities of companies related to the real estate industry.